 We want everyone to be able to enjoy our festival and have taken the following steps to open the festival to a wider audience:

 This festival has been curated by Redbridge Libraries & Culture Development team for Vision RCL.
-Our festival has been visually inspired by Dia de los Muertos and aims to be educational and to show appreciation of the Mexican culture.
+Our festival has been visually inspired by Day of the Dead festivals from around the world and aims to be educational and to show appreciation of different cultures.

 The Death Positive Library